The Ecumenical Institute of Theology

 All degree and certificate candidates, potential degree and certificate candidates, "seekers" exploring various programs, and students who need a general introduction to theological study should take TH601 during their first or second term.
 BS600 is also strongly recommended early on for actual or potential degree candidates, and is required for most other biblical studies courses.
 Students new to theological study may also begin with courses that are part of the Explorations in Theology program.

 Degree-seeking students should then normally continue with foundational courses in each of the core theological disciplines.
-There is no prescribed order, but the ideal sequence for the first four to six courses would be: (1) biblical core (taking Hebrew Bible before New Testament); (2) H601 The Early Christian Church (for the M.A.
+There is no prescribed order, but the ideal sequence for the first four to six courses would be: (1) biblical core (taking Hebrew Bible before New Testament); (2) H601 Early and Medieval Church (for the M.A.
 Theol.); (3) ST601 Foundations of Systematic Theology; (4) MT600 Fundamentals of Theological Ethics.
 The required course in Spirituality may be taken at any time in the program.
 Additional required foundational courses (depending on the degree program) may be taken later in the program.
 Students may take courses only after they have completed the appropriate prerequisites.

 Research and Writing Assistance